Chris's Metal Detecting Page

 One of the first questions any metal detector buyer will ask is, "How deep will it find coins?"

 There is a rule of thumb in VLF metal detectors.
-The depth on a quarter-sized object is roughly the same as the coil diameter in inches.
+Maximum depth on a quarter-sized object is roughly the same as the coil diameter in inches.
 Thus, you should be able to get a repeatable signal eight inches away if you're using an eight-inch searchcoil.
 (The really "hot" detectors can apply this rule to a dime-sized object.)

 The Compadre is offered with a 5.75-inch coil normally.
 I ran an air test on a clad quarter and found that it could get a repeatable signal out to 6 inches.